 I really don't know what the future brings.
 At the beginning I thought that I do not want any advertisement in the magazine, because I wanted that people are focused on the features and not on advertisements, but today I think under some circumstances I would also work with some small brands or shops, but I am not really sure about this topic.
 In the last years more and more shops started ordering magazines and I am super happy about that, but the costs are increasing and maybe the day will come when I need some help from brands paying me to place some advertisements in the zine.

+In the recent years the interest in print media has continually decreased.
 Skate-Mags are increasingly harder and harder to find, even in skate-shops.
 Do you worry about that?

 No, I don't worry about that.
 I think it depends where you're from and how much the skate scene of an area demands skate-mags.
 In Austria I never walked into a local shop which had no skateboard magazines.
 There are of course the big shops offering everything, but that has nothing to do with true skateboarding, because those shops are like giant supermarket chains and are far away from true skateboarding (my opinion), no heart – only profit matters – but I would not call those shops skate-shops haha...
 I think as long as the scene is interested in magazines I do not have to worry.